Hey, I'm Alethea—and I'm a

-This book is one that every entrepreneur should be required to read because when you’re starting a business, you’re taking a fat jump into the unknown.
+At the top of the list of books every entrepreneur must read is this one because when you’re starting a business, you’re taking a fat jump into the unknown.
 It’s also written by the author, Gay Hendricks, who coined the term Zone of Genius, which you’ve most likely heard of or used yourself.

 The Big Leap talks a lot about ULPs – upper limit problems that boil down to the idea that we are uncomfortable feeling good so we self-sabotage.
 Imposter syndrome, chronic sicknesses, and romantic fights are woven throughout this concept.
 To get into your Zone of Genius and create a life you love, you have to learn how to embrace feeling f*cking good and take a giant leap into the scary unknown.
 It’s easy, it’s quick, and will get you thinking about what really, truly lights you up and why.

 “How am I getting in my own way?”

 Not to be dramatic, but this book changed my entire life (and was pretty much the first personal development book I ever read).
 After getting out of a relationship that left me feeling insecure as hell, I knew I needed to do some serious self-reflecting.
 Nancy Levin’s book guides you through the process of recognizing where you have abandoned yourself for connection, how to forgive yourself for doing so, and how to value yourself and your needs.
 Intertwining revelation with self-forgiveness, this book cuts straight to the core.